gwanted/fabric-nodejs-sdk-gm/docs/index.md

   * [customizable persistence store]{@link FabricCAServices}

 ### API Reference
-The SDK is made up of 3 top-level modules that can be accessed through the navigation menu **Modules**:
+The SDK is made up of 4 top-level modules that can be accessed through the navigation menu **Modules**:
+* [**fabric-network**]{@link module:fabric-network}: Provides high level APIs for client applications to submit transactions and evaluate queries for a smart contract (chaincode).
-* **api**: pluggable APIs for application developers to supply alternative implementations of key interfaces used by the SDK.
+* **api**: Pluggable APIs for application developers to supply alternative implementations of key interfaces used by the SDK.
 For each interface there are built-in default implementations.
-* **fabric-client**: this module provides APIs to interact with the core components of a Hypreledger Fabric-based blockchain network, namely the peers, orderers and event streams.
+* **fabric-client**: Provides APIs to interact with the core components of a Hypreledger Fabric-based blockchain network, namely the peers, orderers and event streams.
-* **fabric-ca-client**: this module provides APIs to interact with the optional component, fabric-ca, that contains services for membership management.
+* **fabric-ca-client**: Provides APIs to interact with the optional component, fabric-ca, that contains services for membership management.
 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.